stfnwong/byol/README.md

 ![*An artists impression of a typical SCIP reader*](doc/scip-lord.jpeg)
 ##### *An artists impression of a typical SCIP reader in the wild*

 This is me following the [Build Your Own Lisp](http://www.buildyourownlisp.com/) book and building a LISP.
+I did this because I wanted to go through
+[SCIP](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html) and figured why not start from scratch?

 ## Requirements
 - For now using the provided MPC parser combinator library.
 - libedit
-- Makefile specifies gcc
+- Makefile specifies gcc, but there isn't any special reason for this, clang would work fine.

 ## TODO :
 Lots.
 I also want to write my own parser combinator library but who knows when that will happen.

 There are currently no unit tests.